Caroline Donaldson MSc (Psych); CTA; UKCP; MBACP, MA (Cantab); SW13.

 Training, qualifications & experience

 I worked in the commercial sector after graduating with a liberal arts degree.
 After raising a family and following a post-graduate foundation year at Birkbeck College, London University, I began training and completed the four year training as a psychotherapist at the Metanoia Institute, a highly regarded training and counselling organisation in West London.
 I understand and have experience of the personal and professional pressures which people face.
 Plus, I have undertaken different forms of psychotherapy myself which has been critical to my development as a person and a therapist.
-I also draw on my experience working in different clinical settings both as a counsellor and as a psychotherapeutic assessor.
+I also draw on my experience working in different clinical settings both as a counsellor, psychotherapist and as a psychotherapeutic assessor.
 My training included an internship at an NHS mental health facility for patients suffering from serious personality disorders and the most severe difficulties.

 - I am a Certified Transactional Analyst, commissioned by the European Association of Transactional Analysis.